-If the law passes, those found guilty of such acts of violence against animals could face up to seven years in prison, should they be found guilty.
+If the law passes, those found guilty of such acts of violence against animals could face up to seven years in prison.

 “The torture of innocent animals is abhorrent and should be punished to the fullest extent of the law,” Rep. Buchanan said to the Orlando Sentinel of the bill.
 His partner said the effort is “commonsense, bipartisan legislation to bring some compassion to our animal laws.”